leoleader/tetris/README.md

     - Optimal Path to End Location (A* Search Algorithm)
 - Converts path to series of keyboard commands and executes using pyautogui

-- Alternatively can use ML Method:
+Reinforcement Learning:
-- Reinforcement Learning, Trained using custom mode
+- Determine key heuristics to playing Tetris in addition to current basic heuristics
-- Chosen Features: Score, Line Height, Holes, Held Piece, ...
+- Use ML techniques to train AI to find optimal heuristic values
-- Converted search formulation to policy formulation
+- Compare performance with and without usage of ML

-# Try it yourself! (ignore this, still WIP rn):
+# Try it yourself! :
 - In one fullscreen window pull up tetr.io
 - In another window pull up ur code editor of choice
     - Clone the repo and open locally